jimpil/asynctopia/README.md

 ## How
 ### asynctopia.null
+In typical Clojure code `nil` is not something to be terrified of.
+Any function invocation can potentially return nil, and in many contexts it will have a meaning (e.g. there are no more elements in this collection).
+There is even a higher level construct (`fnil`) to assist with consuming a potentially dangerous `nil`.

+Contrast that with typical `core.async` code, where `nil` is simply not allowed.
+What do you do with all the functions (you already have) that may produce `nil`, or the ones that are able to consume `nil`?
+This namespace tries to address this by establishing a symmetric convention (on the way in, and on the way out).

-Contains two functions for dealing with `nil`.
-Writers will want to use `converting` right before putting, whereas readers will want to use `restoring` right after taking.
+Writers (way in) will want to use `replacing` right before putting, whereas readers (way out) will want to use `restoring` right after taking.
 Following this pattern/convention provides nil-safety to producers (`nil` may be a perfectly valid value, but cannot be conveyed via a channel), and transparency to consumers (they will receive what was actually produced).
-Without this dance, you have to carefully vet every single producer that interacts with `core.async`, and that is not easy.
+Without this dance, you have to carefully vet every single producing-fn that interacts with `core.async`, and that is not always easy.

-See `asynctopia.ops/>!?` for a higher-level construct that makes use of this, and is a good candidate for by writers (as opposed to the lower-level `converting` macro).
+See `asynctopia.ops/>!?` for a higher-level construct that makes use of this, and is a good candidate for writers (as opposed to the lower-level `converting` macro).

 ### asynctopia.ops
 #### pipe-with \[f from & {:keys \[error! buffer\]}\]
 Pipes the `from` channel into a newly created output-channel returning the latter.
 Errors thrown by `f` are handled with `error!` (defaults to simply printing the error message).

 Honors the `asynctopia.null` convention.